Chat with us on WhatsApp

 These are normal reactions and typically subside quickly.

-During the first three days, patients may also experience swelling of the forehead or donor area.
-Dr Bonaros will provide medication and discuss ways to address this.
+During the first 3 days, patients may also experience swelling of the forehead or donor area.

 Some people return to light work the day after surgery, although most prefer to take at least 2–3 days off.